sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 [ACCORDION-BEGIN [Step 2: ](Trigger alerts in a SAP HANA database)]

-The following instructions demonstrate a few examples of triggering alerts in an SAP HANA database.
+The following instructions demonstrate a few examples of triggering alerts in a SAP HANA database.
 > Ensure these actions are performed on a non-production system such as a trial account or only use the test alert.

 1. Open the SAP HANA database explorer.